Loading Logo

 We have 261 bedrooms, a restaurant, bars, library snug, reading room, office hot desk work, launderette, baggage room, and meeting rooms alongside conference areas where banquets and private functions are held.
 The Union Jack Club is a vibrant Tri-Services military club and hotel, with a constant flow of guests, serving and veteran, friends and family, arriving and departing.

-We were also proud to have Her Majesty Queen Elizabeth II as our Patron, from 1974 until Her passing in September 2022.
+We were also proud to have Her Majesty Queen Elizabeth II as our Patron, from 1974 until Her passing in September 2022, and honoured that His Majesty King Charles III as our Patron In Chief today.

 From the past and for the future...